hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 pacman -S git
 git clone git://github.com/helmuthdu/aui
 ```

 This script lets you configure partitions, but it doesn't support LVM (at the time of writing), so don't run it yet.

 First, choose the disk you want to install Arch on.
-I like to get rid of remenants of old partitions on the disk by running:
+Use `blkid` to see available devices.
+I like to get rid of remenants of old partitions on the chosen disk by running:

 ```
-gdisk /dev/sdX
+gdisk /dev/sdX # where X is the device number you selected
 ```
 ... and pressing `o` to create `an empty GUID partition table`.
 Then `w` to save and write the changes.